With the darkest of my thoughts transferred to written words at times I can see the light.

 Betty laughed and turned her attentions back to the mushroom. ''You own the woods do ya?'' she chided.

-''Betty!'' exclaimed Shona shocked at her friends attitude to an elder.
+''Betty!'' exclaimed Shona shocked at her friends attitude toward an adult.
 She smiled awkwardly at the old woman.
 She didn't smile back.

 ''The woods, own the woods.
 Leave the mushroom child and go with what ya 'av."